asgonzalez8530/3505-Spreadsheet/SpaceWars/Resources/README.txt

 servering while handling 10+ clients so we made some methods asynchronous.

 Notes for the TAs: Our project was setup in an the proper MVC format.
 We used the proper abstraction so that the different classes could speak to each other and work together to create a fuctional server.
+We were given an extension by Dr. Kopta to turn in our assignment on Sunday.

-Our special feature is the king of the hill.
+Added Feature: Our special feature is the king of the hill.
 The rules are as follows:
 1) The king is the first player who enters the world
-2)

-Added Features: Our scoreboard is color coordinated and our GUI has a fun Santa Claus theme.
-We picked a white background to represent the snow.
+2) The king gets 3 extra hit points
+3) The other players can only fire projectiles to hurt the king
+4) The king can fire at anyone
+5) When the king is dead a new ship is named king randomly

-How to Run: Start the server.
-Once the server is ready, press start on the client code.
-Enter in a name and press connect.
+How to Run: Press the play button (make sure that the server solution is set as the StartUp project).
+Once the server is ready, wait for a client to connect.

 /************************************** REMOVE BELOW *****************************************/
 TODO:
-*	handle network errors
 *	King of the hill?
 *	Testing
 *	Speedup?